paalaleks/JS-Frameworks-Course-Assignment/README.md

 ## Description

-This project is my exam project the last semester in school.
-The website is for a solar company that install and maintain solar systems on residential and warehouse buildings.
+This is a a few simple webpages that provide login and saving favorites to an array.
+This was done fall 2022.
+It is made with Daisy UI a great UI library that makes the whole process of setting up a webpage a lot more easier.
+It's made in Next with static html page rendering.

-- Daisy UI was used to set up an easy interface.
+- Daisy UI was used to set up UI easily.
 - Tailwind accompanies Daisy UI.
 - Next.js is used to make the webpage seo friendly and run effeciently with static page rendering.
 - After linting it's all deployed to Vercel.